-Hypo focuses on very-low-risk lending--comprising mortgage loans to domestic retail customers (30% of total portfolio as of second-quarter 2022) and housing companies (68% of total portfolio).
+Hypo focuses on low-risk mortgage lending to households (about 29% of the total portfolio as of June 2024) and housing companies (69% of total portfolio), secured by residential property collateral.
 Hypo expects loan growth to be balanced between retail and housing company loans, reflective of its low-risk appetite.

-Mortgage loans are euro denominated and mainly floating rate.
-As of March 31, 2022, Hypo's average loan book LTV ratio stood at 32.0%, which is well below that of many specialized mortgage lenders in the Nordics.
-Furthermore, mortgage loans are almost entirely amortizing with an average maturity of 19.7 years.
+Mortgage loans are euro-denominated and mainly have a floating rate.
+As of June 2024, Hypo's average LTV ratio stood at 30.3%, which is well below that of many specialized mortgage lenders in the Nordics.
+Furthermore, mortgage loans are almost entirely amortizing with an average maturity of 23.5 years.

 Hypo is active only in Helsinki, southern Finland, and specified growth centers in the rest of the country.
-Its sole physical branch is located in Helsinki with services complemented through online and telephone banking.
+Its sole physical branch is in Helsinki, with services complemented through online and telephone banking.